manumerous/galliker.tech/_projects/lynx_ode.md

 ### Implicit Euler

-Instead of evaluating the first order information at the beginning of the step the implicit euler or euler backwards method evaluates the system dynamics at the end of each time step to reduce the risk of numeric instabilities at the cost of additional complexity.
-Also this first order method has a local error of magnitute $O(n^2)$
+Instead of evaluating the system flow map at the beginning of the step the implicit euler or euler backwards method evaluates at the end of each time step.
+This reduces the risk of numeric instabilities at the cost of additional complexity.
+Also this first order method has a local error of magnitude $$O(\Delta t^2)$$

 The implicit Euler Method is defined as follows:

 $$ x_{n+1} = x_n + \Delta t \ f(x_{n+1}, t_{n+1}) $$

+### Runge-Kutta Method

+In contrast to the discussed first order methods (which can be seen as first order Runge-Kutta methods) the higher order Runge-Kutta methods evaluate the system flow map multiple times within one time step.
+This way it is possible to include higher order information of the system flow map into a single prediction step.
+The local error of a kth order Runge-Kutta method is of order $$O(\Delta t^{k+1})$$.

+#### 2nd Order Runge-Kutta

+#### 4th Order Runge Kutta

 <a href="https://github.com/manumerous/lynx-ode" class="btn btn-sm btn-primary mt1" target="_blank">
         Code
 </a>

-## Implicit Euler